-Online Retail – Sell Brand Products That Are Already Selling
+Sell Brand Products That Are Already Selling

-Another benefit with online retail is that you do not have to spend money on costly marketing efforts.
-The brand owners have already taken care of all branding and PR of the product.
-You Basically only need to focus your energy on buying low and selling high.
+Another benefit with online retail is, you do not have to spend money on costly marketing efforts.
+The brand owners take care of the product branding as a part of growing their brand.

-To begin with, you have to register your business and get a resale certificate.
-You do not have to incorporate, so it is not as difficult as it may seem.
+#1.
+You have to register your business and get a resale certificate.
+You do not have to incorporate so it is not as difficult as it may seem.

 Best of luck to you all!

 Stina Pettersson is originally from Sweden but have resided in the U.S. for the past 6 years.
 She started her American journey in Miami, Florida, and recently moved to Austin, Texas.